apurin/js-frontend-backend-example/README.md

     - Create client side code
     - Build client side with Browserify and Watchify
     - Debug frontend code in the browser
+4. Dynamic pages and Socket.IO
+    - Dynamic page
+    - Communication between frontend and backend

 ## Initial setup
 Perform these steps to make initial setup of your work environment:
  1. Install [VSCode](https://code.visualstudio.com)
  2. Install [Node.js](https://nodejs.org), it comes with [NPM](https://docs.npmjs.com/) package manager
- 3. Open folder with a step you're interested in the VSCode (it should have `.vscode` subfolder in it)
+ 3. Open a folder with a step you're interested in the VSCode (it should have `.vscode` subfolder in it)